Exercising Stock Options in California: 2026 Tax Guide

 • However, the difference between your strike price and the Fair Market Value (FMV) at exercise is subject to AMT, a parallel tax system that can result in a hefty bill.

 • California has its own AMT system, separate from the federal one, which means you could owe AMT at both the federal and state levels.
-California’s AMT rates is 7% on top of the federal rate of 26% or 28%, making it important to calculate the full impact before exercising ISOs.
+California’s AMT rate is 7% on top of the federal rate of 26% or 28%, making it important to calculate the full impact before exercising ISOs.
+You can estimate your AMT impact in CA using our AMT calculator.

 NSOs and Ordinary Income Tax